 Barra is now the only beach airport anywhere in the world to be used for scheduled airline services.
-De Havilland Twin Otters of Loganair connect Barra with Glasgow and with Benbecula.
-Details of the services to and from Barra can be found on our Feature Page about the service.
+De Havilland Twin Otters of Loganair connect Barra with Glasgow.
+Details of the service to and from Barra Airport can be found on our Feature Page about it.

 Traigh Mhor is so large, and the takeoff and landing runs of the Twin Otters are so short, that three runways are designated on the beach.
 This ensures that landings can almost always be made into wind.
 The ends of the runways are marked by posts that stay in place in the sand during the twice daily washing by the tide.

 Barra Airport is 116 nautical miles from Inverness, 140 nautical miles from Glasgow, and 75 nautical miles from the Scottish mainland.
 An average of 8,500 passengers per year use the airport and there are more than 1,400 aircraft movements (landings or takeoffs) per year.

 Flying into or out of Barra can seem a great adventure, but the airport is subject to the same safety rules as anywhere else.
 Facilities include modern emergency services, though the airport fire crews are called out far more frequently to help stranded dolphins or seals on Traigh Mhor than for any reason connected with the aircraft operations.
 This, too, must make the airport quite unique.